thriveweb/glass/content/pages/about.md

       the campaigns brief.

-      Basically she has the entertainment industry covered in all areas and her can do energetic personality means it's exciting times ahead for her new chapter Glass Management.
+      Tegan has the entertainment industry covered in all areas and her can-do energetic personality means it's exciting times ahead for her new chapter:
+      Glass Management.
     image: /images/uploads/tegan-1.jpg
     leftAlign: true
     subTitle: Our Story
     title: Tegan Glass
   - content: >-
-      Jo is passionate about building the modeling industry here on the GC.
-Her mission is to increase the number of large companies to shoot here in Queensland.
-She also wants to tailor make a plan for each model and target the right brand that suits their style.
-With over 25 years of experience in the marketing, promotion and events Industry Glass are very lucky to have her on board!
+      Jo is passionate about building the modelling industry here on the GC.
+Her mission is to increase the number of large companies that shoot here in Queensland and tailor a plan for each model, and target the right brand that suits their style.
+With over 25 years of experience in the marketing, promotion and events Industry - Glass are very lucky to have her on board!
-    image: /images/uploads/img_0774.jpg
+    image: /images/uploads/jo20198.jpg
     subTitle: Marketing Manager
     title: Jo Glenn
   - content: >-
-      Beautiful 16 year old Actress/Model/Writer - intern works tirelessly at keeping the Website and Casting Network up to date.
-Chelsea is also here to help the talent with their self taps and auditions and as a talented writer she has a weekly blog on our website, Whilst always offering a smile and words of advice to any talent needing some help and is a great mentor to the Glass kids.
+      Beautiful 16 year old Actress/Model/Writer and intern works tirelessly at keeping the Website and Casting Networks up to date.
+Chelsea assists our talent with their Self Taps and Auditions and as a talented writer she has a weekly blog on our website.
+Whilst always offering a smile and words of advice to any talent needing some help.
+She is a great mentor to the Glass kids.
 Chelsea is a wonderful asset to the Glass Team.
     image: /images/uploads/img_3055.jpg
     leftAlign: true
     subTitle: Intern